You Are Here: Home › History of Table Tennis › Ping Pong Diplomacy

 Tony recalls...

-"We were in China for 15 days, but a lot of the time was spent sightseeing.
+"We were in China for 15 days in total, but a lot of the time was taken up with sightseeing.

-We were taken to Peking, Shanghai and Tientsin, and we were shown around Palaces, communes, workers settlements, steelworks, watch makers, schools, department stores, markets, the Double Happiness table tennis ball factory, ballet and opera performances ... oh, and not forgetting the Ming Tombs and the Great Wall of China."
+We were taken to Peking, Shanghai and Tientsin and shown around Palaces, communes, workers settlements, steelworks, watch makers, schools, department stores, markets, the Double Happiness table tennis ball factory, ballet and opera performances ... oh, and not forgetting the Ming Tombs and the Great Wall of China."

 The England party included ETTA Chairman Charles Wyles, non-playing captain Brian Merrett, Pauline Piddock, Jill Shirley, Alan Hydes, Trevor Taylor and Tony Clayton.